-Rivermead Hospital, at the southern end of the Abingdon Road, was originally built in 1883, a mile out of the city, as an isolation hospital for patients with infectious diseases.
+Rivermead Hospital, at the southern end of the Abingdon Road, was originally built in 1884-5, a mile out of the city near Cold harbour, as an isolation hospital for patients with infectious diseases.
 Like most cities Oxford suffered a series of devastating cholera outbreaks in the 1830s, '40s and '50s.
 During the first, in 1832, the Radcliffe Infirmary refused to admit cholera patients and a small temporary 'fever' hospital was set up near the canal in Jericho, north of Walton Well Road.
 It was not until 1871, however, that the city's first purpose-built fever hospital was established, on land on the Woodstock Road (leased from St John's College), just north of where St Margaret’s Road is now.

 The Slade Hospital, which opened in Headington in 1939, was intended to replace the hospital at Cold Harbour, but the outbreak of war made this impracticable.
 Cold Harbour therefore continued in use, mostly as an additional tuberculosis hospital, supporting the work of the Osler Pavilion in Headington.
 The Osler took patients who could be treated, whilst Cold Harbour cared for those beyond this stage.
 In 1954 Cold Harbour ceased to be an isolation hospital and the remaining patients were transferred to the Sunnyside convalescent hospital in Headington.
 The Cold Harbour site was renamed Rivermead and became a psycho-geriatric centre, linked with the Cowley Road and Littlemore Hospitals.
 In 1956 it was taken over by Dr Lionel Cosin and renamed the Rivermead Rehabilitation Centre, combining the dual functions of a geriatric unit and a rehabilitation department for young disabled patients.
 In due course the geriatric aspect ceased and by the late 1960s the hospital was established as one of the leading rehabilitation centres in the country.
 The services transferred to the Nuffield Orthopaedic Centre when the Rivermead site was given up by the health authority in 2002.
 Thereafter most of the buildings were demolished and housing was built on the site, with a new road named Gordon Woodward Way after the former Lord Mayor of Oxford for 1980/81, who was on the committee of the hospital for many years, and who died in 2002.